conan-io/docs/reference/conanfile/methods/layout.rst

   folder).

 - **self.folders.generators** (Defaulted to ``""``): Specifies a subfolder in which to write the files from the generators and the toolchains.
-In the cache, when running the :command:`conan create`, this subfolder will be relative to the root build folder and when running the :command:`conan install` command it will be relative to the current working directory.
+In the cache, when running :command:`conan create`, this subfolder will be relative to the root build folder and when running the :command:`conan install` command it will be relative to the current working directory.